GitJotsarup/IC-shell/README.md

 and then it will run the contents of test.sh line by line

-Other than that everything is there except the last bit of milestone 2. for a additional features ive added them all into a function and commented them out. also it seg faults when you enter empty im not sure why.
+Other than that everything is there except the last bit of milestone 2. for a additional features ive added them all into a function and commented them out.